home | what's new | other sitescontact | about

 If the speed of light is constant, then other factors have to be flexible and elastic - something has to give; that would be space and time.

 On the other side, we learn that we will be able to travel, seemingly, any distance at the speed of thought - this precept is supported by thousands of reports from the afterlife.
-Possibly, we begin to perceive that, if we can transform ourselves into “beings of light” at will, then we might also discover that there is no distance, and no time, for us.
+At core essence, we seem to be beings of light.
+If so, this could begin to explain the mechanism by which instantaneous travel is possible over there.
+For us, it would appear, when we desire for it to be so, there will be no distance, and no time.
 Read about life in Summerland.

 Editor's last word: